discordeno/discordeno/src/ws/README.md

     have to restart which also has to process identifying all your shards with a 1/~5s rate limit.
 With WS handling moved to a proxy process, this allows you to instantly get the bot code restarted without any concerns of delays.
-If you have a bot on 200,000 servers normally this would mean a 20 minute delay to restart your bot if you made a small change and restarted.
+If you have a bot on 200,000 servers normally this would mean a 20-minute delay to restart your bot if you made a small change and restarted.

 - **Zero Downtime Resharding**: